On this page, we have provided a comprehensive summary of USA drone laws as well as new rules for each state.

 5. You must be mentally and physically able to operate a UAV safely.

-6. Before signing up for the knowledge test, create an IACRA (Integrated Airman Certification and Rating Application) profile.
+6. Before signing up for the knowledge test, create an IACRA (Integrated Airman Certification and Rating Application) profile and obtain an FAA Tracking Number (FTN).

 To learn more about how to get a Remote Pilot Certificate you can visit FAA’s website.

 You can register your drones at FAA DroneZone either under Part 107 or the Exceptions for Recreational Flyers.
-To be sure which type of recreational pilot you are, use FAA’s User Identification Tool or go to its Getting Started page to know more.
+To be sure what kind of a drone pilot you are, use FAA’s User Identification Tool or go to the Getting Started page to know more.

 Points to Consider